ds-ashanmugavel/traceability-foss/docs/arc42.md

     * Model: holds the technical entities
     * Repository: holds the data access layer
       * E.g. JPARepository / Impl
-  * All models (request / response) used in the API should be saved in the tx-model project.
-  To be reusable for cucumber testing.
+  * All models (request / response) used in the API should be saved in the tx-model project to be reusable for cucumber testing.

 ## "Under-the-hood" concepts